Homura Akemi: Appearances in other media

 Homura is a playable character in most Puella Magi Madoka Magica video games, such as the PlayStation Portable action video game developed by Namco Bandai Games, Puella Magi Madoka Magica Portable (2012), and the PlayStation Vita titled Puella Magi Madoka Magica: The Battle Pentagram (2013).
 Homura is the player character of Puella Magi Madoka Magica TPS featuring Homura Akemi, a third-person shooter video game for Android released in 2011.
 Homura also appears in several pachinko games related to the series, including Slot Puella Magi Madoka Magica (2013), Slot Puella Magi Madoka Magica 2 (2016), CR Pachinko Puella Magi Madoka Magica (2017), SLOT Puella Magi Madoka Magica A (2017), and the 2019 Slot Puella Magi Madoka Magica the Movie: Rebellion.

 Homura is also a playable character in numerous games outside the Puella Magi Madoka Magica video games, such as Phantom of the Kill, Chain Chronicle, Million Arthur, and the rhythm game Girl Friend Note.
-Homura's magical girl costume appears as an alternative for the main character Milla from Tales of Xillia 2, though the character does not appear.
+Homura's magical girl costume appears as an alternative for the main character Milla Maxwell from Tales of Xillia 2, though the character does not appear.
 Her costume and weapons also appear in the game Phantasy Star Online 2, as well as the PSP game Gods Eater Burst, being available as downloadable content (DLC).
-Homura and her devil form as well as a costume of her magical girl also appear in the mobile game Unison League.
+Homura and her devil form appear together in the mobile game Puyo Puyo Quest.
+They also appear, along with a costume of her magical girl form, in the mobile game Unison League.